Random Stability of Random Variables: Composition Semigroups

 In complex analysis, Schroder's equation is well known, see \cite{Shapiro} for a bibliography and a survey of results.
 We can also rewrite~\eqref{eq:main-Laplace} using~\eqref{eq:inverse-Laplace} as follows:

 Equation~\eqref{eq:Bunge} is the key formula in a seminal article \cite{Bunge} on random stability.
 It will play an important role in this article as well.

 This defines the probability generating function on the interval $(\pi, 1] \subseteq [0, 1]$.
 Maybe this is not the entire $[0, 1]$, but even if this interval is smaller, it is large enough to uniquely determine the function $\varphi$.
 Indeed, this function $\varphi$, as any probability generating function, is analytic in the unit disc $\mathbb D := \{z \in \mathbb C\mid |z| < 1\}$.
-Therefore, the values of $\varphi$ on this interval uniquely determine it: This is a classic result in complex analysis.
+Therefore, the values of $\varphi$ on this interval uniquely determine it.